Archived Blog Entry

 One criticism is that Intelligent Design theory has not garnered support in the laboratory or field.
 I find this a very strong criticism of ID.
 It carries significant weight, given that empirical research is at the heart of the scientific endeavor.

 I admit, however, that I accept reports from scientific experts when it comes to this criticism.
 I’m not an expert on biology; I’m a theologian and philosopher.
-I have found, however, the vast majority of biologists oppose to ID.
+I have found, however, the vast majority of biologists oppose ID.
 They do so largely because the biological data does not support ID’s key idea – irreducible complexity (I’ll address the meaning of irreducible complexity later).

 For an interesting survey on the difference between the public’s suspicion of evolution and the scientific community’s affirmation of the theory, see this Pew Research Center study.